vippsas/vipps-login-api/vipps-login-api.md

 #### Desktop flow - phone number based push flow

-If the user is on desktop, and not remembered in browser, then the user will follow this flow.
-If the user is remembered in browser then only the consent flow at the bottom will be completed.
-If the user already has provided consent then this step will be skipped also, allowing a direct login experience.
+If the user is on desktop and not remembered in browser, then they will follow this flow.
+If the user is remembered in browser, then only the consent flow at the bottom will be completed.
+If the user already has provided consent, then this step will be skipped also, allowing a direct login experience.

-The user initiates the login by inputting the phone number and selecting whether to be remembered in browser:
+The user initiates the login by entering the phone number and selecting whether to be remembered in the browser:
 ![Number input in desktop](images/Number_input_flow_desktop1.png)

 The user goes to the Vipps app and confirms the login: